 In an era before written contracts and formal guarantees, honesty and trust formed the foundation of business dealings in Saudi Arabia.
-This true story my father sent me about 1950s Saudi Arabia offers a powerful reminder of how character and integrity shaped relationships across decades.
+This true story, shared by my father, offers a powerful reminder of how character and integrity shaped relationships across generations.

 It was around the year 1370 AH (1950 AD).
-We were camel herders roaming the desert, and during one journey, our provisions began to run out when we were near the city of Unaizah.
+We were camel herders roaming the desert, and during one journey, our provisions began to run low as we neared the city of Unaizah.

-We were a group of herders, but none of us had a single riyal, and unfortunately, we had nothing to barter — no ghee or dried yogurt to exchange for dates.
-It was agreed that I would go alone to Unaizah and seek out a merchant who might lend us some supplies until we could repay him.
+We were a group of herders, but none of us had a single riyal.
+We had nothing to barter—no ghee or dried yogurt to exchange for dates.
+It was agreed that I would go alone to Unaizah to seek out a merchant who might lend us supplies until we could repay him.

-I entered the market of Unaizah, scanning the faces of shop owners, looking for a trader who seemed flexible in this time of scarcity.
+I entered the market, scanning the faces of shop owners, looking for a trader who seemed kind or flexible in this time of scarcity.

-One particular man caught my attention; his face radiated kindness and leniency.
+One particular man caught my attention.
+His face radiated warmth and leniency.
 I greeted him and explained my situation and that of my companions.

-The merchant replied: “Had you been alone, I would have given you what you needed.
-But you are a group, and you require at least 40 riyals.
-That would harm my business, and besides, I do not know you.”
+The merchant replied, “Had you been alone, I would have given you what you needed.
+But you are a group, and you need at least 40 riyals.
+That would harm my business.
+And besides, I do not know you.”

 I was at a loss for words.
-His reasoning was strong, and as a Bedouin, constantly wandering through the desert, I had no certainty of when — or if — I would ever return to repay him.
+His reasoning was sound.
+As a Bedouin constantly wandering the desert, I had no certainty of when—or if—I would ever return to repay him.
 At that moment, inspiration struck me.
 I remembered the belt of bullets I was wearing.

-The merchant’s demeanor relaxed, and he agreed.
+The merchant’s demeanor softened.
+He agreed.
 “Take 40 riyals’ worth of dates, and our agreement is set.
 If you return, we settle the debt; if not, I will sell the belt to recover my money.”

 Life took me through many twists and turns.
 I left the Bedouin life behind and became a driver for Aramco.
-Eventually, I started transporting newly imported cars from the port to dealerships.
+Eventually, I began transporting newly imported cars from the port to dealerships.

 Nearly 20 Years Later…